 Review and further study of the fundamentals of Italian to increase comprehension, speaking and writing skills.
-Readings increase knowledge and understanding of the culture of Italy.
+Readings increase knowledge and understanding of Italian culture.
 Prerequisite: CORE/ITAL 142 or equivalent.
 Cross-listed as CORE 143.

 ITAL 144 - Intermediate Italian II (3)